 - View All

-Recently, active suspension has been applied to many commercial automobiles.
-To develop the control algorithm for active suspension, a quarter-car test bed was built by using a direct-drive tubular linear brushless permanent-magnet motor (LBPMM) as a force-generating component.
-Modified lead-lag control, linear-quadratic (LQ) servo control with a Kalman filter, the fuzzy control methodologies were implemented for active-suspension control.
-In the case of fuzzy control, an asymmetric membership function was introduced.
-This controller could attenuate road disturbance by up to 78%.
-Both simulation and experimental results are presented to demonstrate the effectiveness of these control methodologies. © 2009 AACC.
+Recently, active suspension is gaining popularity in commercial automobiles.
+To develop the control methodologies for active suspension control, a quarter-car test bed was built employing a direct-drive tubular linear brushless permanent-magnet motor (LBPMM) as a force-generating component.
+Two accelerometers and a linear variable differential transformer (LVDT) are used in this quarter-car test bed.
+Three pulse-width-modulation (PWM) amplifiers supply the currents in three phases.
+Simulated road disturbance is generated by a rotating cam.
+Modified lead-lag control, linear-quadratic (LQ) servo control with a Kalman filter, fuzzy control methodologies were implemented for active-suspension control.
+In the case of fuzzy control, an asymmetric membership function was introduced to eliminate the DC offset in sensor data and to reduce the discrepancy in the models.
+This controller could attenuate road disturbance by up to 77% in the sprung mass velocity and 69% in acceleration.
+The velocity and the acceleration data of the sprung mass are presented to compare the controllers' performance in the ride comfort of a vehicle.
+Both simulation and experimental results are presented to demonstrate the effectiveness of these control methodologies. © 2009 IEEE.

 author list (cited authors)